Calcium

 Avoid:

-High-fibre/oxalate foods (spinach, kale) during the same meal – they bind calcium.
+High-fibre/oxalate foods (such as spinach and kale) consumed during the same meal can bind calcium.

 - Why: Bone remodelling peaks at night.
 Studies suggest nighttime calcium may: